 At twelve or thirteen she identified herself as a transvestite, having discovered what the word meant.
-At twelve; "I wished I could be [a girl]."
-There was this strange thing happening to her - she was developing a male body and not a female one - so she resolved herself to the fact that she would never be female.
-She tried to fit into the role Page 12 • GCN, May 3, 1975 of being a boy.
-However, "I felt myself to be different in one sense - inadequate in that role."
+At twelve; "I wished I could be (a girl.)"
+There was this strange thing happening to her--she was developing a male body and not a female one --so she resolved herself to the fact that she would never be female.
+She tried to fit into the role of being a boy.
+However, "I felt myself to be different in one sense --inadequate in that role."

 At eighteen or nineteen, she questioned her motives for dressing in women's clothes.
-It wasn't just that she was turned on to women's clothes: it went beyond that.
+It wasn't just that she was turned on to women's clothes; it went beyond that.

 Sandy was never bothered in school.
 She wasn't overly effeminate.
 She has never defined herself as a homosexual.
-She is attracted to both women and men, but on different levels women because of their softness and to men because sometimes she "likes to be dominated."
-She says after her be dominated."
+She is attracted to both women and men, but on different levels--to women because of their softness and to men because sometimes she "likes to be dominated."
 She says after her operation she "wouldn't be uptight about having sex with women."

 Her concept of being a woman does not differ much from Heather's or Carolyn's.
 She does, however, have definite ideas about what a woman is.
-"Being in tune to somebody's feelings caring more about people than ings."
-She feels the socialization things." women and men.
+"Being in tune to somebody's feelings--caring more about people than things."
+She feels the socialization process has produced differences in women and men.
 "If more men thought like women, it'd be a better world," she says to me with a smile.
 She is optimistic about the changes taking place in society.
-She says being a woman also means being "the things I wanted to identify with, rejecting the machismo thing...It wasn't me.''
+She says being a woman also means being "the things I wanted to identify with, refecting the machismo thing....
+It wasn't me."
 It's "being in tune with my own feelings and others' feelings."
-She rejects the traditional role, the "ultra feminine" thing.
-A woman should "not be over made-up."
-She should be "comfortable, clean.
-Clothes don't make a difference.
+She rejects the tradi-tional role, the "ultra feminine" thing.
+A woman should be "comfortable, clean."
+She should "not be over made-up.
+Clothes don't make a difference."

 Beauty isn't terribly important to her.
 However, "a woman should ascribe to being as beautiful as she can."
 Most important of all to Sandy is "that people take me seriously as a woman, as a person."
-And she clarifies this - "being accepted as a person who happens to be female."
+And she clarifies this--"being accepted as a person who happens to be female."